shippify/Prestashop-Shippify/README.md

 1. Configure Shippify API Settings:
     0. Go to the **Modules and Services** tab, type `Shippify` at the Modules List search box and click on the **Configure** button to access the Shippify configurations.
-    1. Enter the APP ID and the APP SECRET provided to you, as they are in the Shippify Dashboard Settings.
+    1. Enter the APP ID and the APP SECRET provided to you, as they are in the Shippify Dashboard Settings (contact us at engineering@shippify.co for support in this matter).
-    2. Enter the Warehouse ID from which you are going to dispatch your products.
+    2. Enter the Warehouse ID from which you are going to dispatch your products (contact us at engineering@shippify.co for support in this matter).
     3. Enter an E-mail for support contact if something unexpected happened.
     4. Select the zone for shippify to operate in.